 What does it do?
 It cuts fabric up to 1 inch thick with its ultra-sharp 4-inch round blade.
 It’s powered by an electric motor so gets the job done quickly and efficiently.

 This might suit you if you’re a confident designer who doesn’t require the use of software or dies to design your cuts and just wants something that cuts fabric well.

 - Can cut multiple layers up to 1 inch thick

 - Built-in sharpening mechanism

 - Just a fabric cutter: no more, no less

-Which fabric cutter is your favorite?
+Which of our highlighted fabric cutters is your favorite?

 Still can’t decide which cutter is right for you?
 Be sure to check out the rest of our detailed machine comparisons.